weakish/docs-en/views/rest_api.md

 }
 ```

-`createdAt` and `updatedAt` are strings whose content is a UTC timestamps in ISO 8601 format with millisecond precision `YYYY-MM-DDTHH:MM:SS.MMMZ`.
+`createdAt` and `updatedAt` are strings whose content is a UTC timestamp in ISO 8601 format with millisecond precision `YYYY-MM-DDTHH:MM:SS.MMMZ`.
 `objectId` is a string unique in the class,
 like the primary key of a relational database.